Gayatri Vidya Parishad College of Engineering: Facilities

 The campus is located in Madhurawada, on the outskirts of the city of Visakhapatnam.
 The institute is well accessible via NH16 with the nearest railway station and airport situated in Visakhapatnam.
 The resources in the campus include a post office, student service center, a stationery shop, canteen and banking facilities.

+Location

+IT IS LOCATED IN RUSHIKONDA,VISAKHAPATANAM.ITS LOCATION IS.

 Library

 The library is named 'Prof. B. Sarvesvara Rao Library' after the former president of Gayatri Vidya Parishad, Emeritus Professor of Economics of Andhra University and Economic Adviser to the Government of Nigeria.
 The library is well equipped with modern facilities and resources in the form of CD/DVD-ROMs, video cassettes, online databases, micro documents, books, journals, theses, project reports, back volume of journals, and video lessons from NPTEL.
 The library is a member of AICTE-INDEST consortium under the aegis of the Ministry of Human Resource and Development and provides online access to IEL/IEEE, ASME, ACSE, Science Direct and DOAJ journals through DELNET.
 It houses 9,200 titles, 34,000 volumes, 130 national journals, 70 international journals and a digital library in which students can access 240 IEEE journals and 600 other journals through the Springer Science+Business Media Engineering Data Units.